Learn About IVF: Page Contents

 If pregnant, you will be asked to return to the office for repeat blood work and eventually an ultrasound to ensure an ongoing successful pregnancy.
 After a fetal heartbeat has been confirmed, patients are referred to an obstetrician for the remainder of the pregnancy.

 The miscarriage rate is about the same for ART as the general population.
 Many times older females undergo ART and their miscarriage rates are naturally higher.
 Since pregnancy testing is done two weeks after embryo transfer, we often know about spontaneous miscarriages in the very early stages of pregnancy.
-These miscarriages would probably go unnoticed in the general population.
+These miscarriages would probably go unnoticed by the general population.

 Your physician will discuss this with you at the time of consent signing, but we usually follow the recommendations of The American Society for Reproductive Medicine guidelines: